dezhanglee/Evaluating-VI/README.md

 available here: https://arxiv.org/pdf/1802.02538.pdf

+Namely, the test which uses the PSIS k diagnostic, and the test which uses the VSBC diagnostic.

-The R implementations of these diagnostics are given in this repo.
+The R implementations of these diagnostics are given in this repo, which should be generalizable to any stan model.